 This is a big one.
 Mediation allows you to control the decisions that affect you most.
 The adversarial process of court is simply not designed to give you control.

 Unlike couples who battle and are forced to accept a judge’s decision, with a mediated settlement you’re far less likely to return to court with future disputes.
 Mediation is simply a more civil and respectful approach to resolving your differences and moving on with your life.

 For complete information on fees, please click to visit my Fees page.

-That’s the technical explanation of a separation agreement.
-I believe, however, that the agreement also serves another purpose.
-It’s a reflection of the best in each of you, proving that you were able to move through the pain of ending a marriage while still keeping your wits.
-It’s proof that you had a choice on how to conduct yourself, a choice about which process best reflected your values, and a choice about committing yourself to coming out at the other end as a stronger person—not a “winner” or “loser.”
+I also believe that a mediated agreement reflects the best in each of you.
+It proves that you were able to move through the pain of ending a marriage while still keeping your wits.
+It’s proof that you committed yourself to coming out at the other end as a stronger person.